steveculshaw/brindlewoodbay/README.md

 * his hands had been bound and under the body is a cut zip-tie.
 * he wasn't dead when the leaves were stuffed in, and the anaphylaxis is evident
 * checking around; there are a series of glyphs carved in the trees, pointing a way?
-  * Winnie checks the location, brand new backpack, containing more poison sumac
+  * [CLUE] Winnie checks the location, brand new backpack, containing more poison sumac
   * and there are even more runes pointing at the location

 Meanwhile Brad is talking to Petra Posey (high school senior).

-At the bonfire site, there are more people; Paul Ludlow (an engineer) and Carolyn Greenleaf (a busybody).
+At the bonfire site, there are more people; Paul Ludlow (an engineer, class of '97) and Carolyn Greenleaf (a busybody, class of '73).

 Carolyn pesters me about the shenanigans going on up her, sinful behaviour ...
-[Bored witless]
+[BORED WITLESS]

 Krystal gets chatting with Petra.
 Mark was a "cool guy", and seems to have been well liked by the students.
 But Carolyn has a "stick up her arse"!

 Meanwhile Winnie blacks out and collapses!

-Detective Cooper turns up!
+!!!
+Detective Cooper turns up !!!

-Where do we know Carolyn from; she was a regular kid, Winnie was quite friendly with her ... at then at the end of 12, she found religion, and dived right in ... and hasn't come back up since.
+Where do we know Carolyn from; she was a regular kid, Winnie was quite friendly with her ... at then at the end of 12, she found religion, and dived right in ... and hasn't come back up since!

+Krystal tries to talk to Paul; sadly it doesn't go well ... he's frighten and pulls back ... over the cliff edge!<br>
+He's fallen in the quarry pool.

+Krystal grabs Billy the Boson's Mate, a blow-up mascot of BBH, is uses it a flotation aid, and goes in to rescue Paul.<br>
+Paul, "I was only throwing a stone, maybe it helps remember the old days, but maybe not the dark things".<br>
+Moved back to BB a few years ago, after divorce.
+Works for the county.

+Looking down from the cliff top; reflection of the old crane, detritus scattered around the edges.

+Get Moonhowl to check out the body & zip-locs, and then track ... <br>
+She's leads us off to the other side of the cliff, where there are paths down to the quarry.
+Then off to the side undergrowth, she's found something bizarre<br>

+* [VOID] bit pile of shop mannikin limbs, with a mannikin head on top; with a broadening smile <br>
+* [CLUE] school football trophy, the plaque front of it has been broken off

+*Meanwhile back at the pumping station* ... <br>

+Winnie investigates ...*what happens in the pumping station, stays in the pumping station*

 ---